-Term project: the WRFvis package#
+Term project: the ERA5vis package#

 This is the main project of the semester and will count for 30% of the final grade.
 The submission is going to happen in three stages:

-file per group) at least 24 h before our meeting so that I can test it.Class presentations: Friday, 13 December 2024: Every group will briefly present their project to show what it can be used for.
+.zipfile containing your version of the ERA5vis package.
+An upload folder will be available on OLAT.Class presentations (Tuesday, 27 January 2026): Every group will briefly present their project to show what it can be used for.
 This is not graded.
 The goal is to simply share your amazing project ideas with the whole class.

 Here is a tentative grading rubric.